nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

   </body>
 </html>
 ```
+The `a` is used by specifying the location you want the person to go to once they click on the link.
+In between the opening and closing `a` tags is where you specify what text we want the user to see.
+You can see that each link goes to a different site on the web but we are responsible for telling the user something about the link they are about to click.
 The next component we needed was a navigation bar.
 We are going to use the navbar to show our logo, as well as the top links and new links.